kata198/ichorORM/README.rst

 This is the prefered method for getting the results of joined tables.

-It take sthe primary model ( the FROM ) as the first argument.
+It takes the primary model ( the FROM ) as the first argument.

 For selectFields, prefix with the table name ( e.x. "person.age" )

-	selQ = SelectGenericJoinQuery( Person )
+	selQ = SelectGenericJoinQuery( Person, selectFields=['Person.first\_name', 'Person.last\_name', 'Meal.item\_name'] )

 	selQWhere = selQ.addStage()

 	selQWhere.addCondition('age', '>', 18)

-Join on another table by calling *joinModel* passing the model to join, a join type constant JOIN\_\* (e.x.
+Join on another table by calling *joinModel* passing the model to join, a join type constant (from ichorORM.constants) JOIN\_\* (e.x.
 JOIN\_INNER, JOIN\_LEFT, JOIN\_RIGHT, JOIN\_OUTER\_FULL) , and "AND" or "OR" outer-mode for this stage.

-The stage is returned so you can call .addCondition on it to add more conditionals on the join line.
+The stage is returned so you can call .addCondition on it to add conditionals on the join line.
+Don't forget to join your tables with a condition here!

 	joinWhere = selQ.joinModel( Meal, 'INNER', 'AND' )